 For the second year in a row, voters chose NASA's upcoming JWST mission as the most exciting upcoming mission.
 Fingers crossed that it manages to launch before 2021 is over!

-JWST will see galaxies that formed just after the Big Bang and help determine whether planets orbiting other stars could support life.
+JWST is observing galaxies that formed just after the Big Bang and determining whether planets orbiting other stars could support life.

 Best space meme this year